-Though legislature has the power to make laws, this power is not absolute.
-Judicial Review is the process by which the Judiciary review the validity of laws passed by the legislature.
+Though the legislature has the power to make laws, this power is not absolute.
+Judicial Review is the process by which the Judiciary reviews the validity of laws passed by the legislature.

-- From where does the power of Judicial Review come from: From the Constitution of India itself (Article 13).
+- From where does the power of Judicial Review come: From the Constitution of India itself (Article 13).

 - The power of judicial review is evoked to protect and enforce the fundamental rights guaranteed in Part III of the Constitution.

 - Article 13 of the Constitution prohibits the Parliament and the state legislatures from making laws that “may take away or abridge the fundamental rights” guaranteed to the citizens of the country.

 - The provisions of Article 13 ensure the protection of fundamental rights and consider any law “inconsistent with or in derogation of the fundamental rights” as void.